Bovhasselt/Virusgame/README.md

-# README #
+# VirusGame #

-VirusGame, a simple game build using the SDL2 graphics library.
-Use the cursur keys to move and escape/kill the viruses.
+A simple game build using the SDL2 graphics library.
+Use the cursur keys to move to escape/kill the viruses.

 ![Alt text](VirusGame.png)